Briton Career Connections

 Mentors play a variety of roles, from offering basic advice about a job search to sharing critical insights on career readiness.
 Topics that may be covered within a mentoring relationship may be as simple as questions about how to communicate a skill in a resume.
 Students and mentors may form longer term mentoring relationships that cover choice of career, success in college, and success after college.

-Events are scheduled by the Office of Career Development to provide experiences that enhance your academic learning.
+Events are scheduled by the Career and Internship Center to provide experiences that enhance your academic learning.

 2011 Fall Events Calendar-